MillerRabin/intention-storage/readme.md

 * The secondary tea pot accepts the intention and boils water.
 * All chain of events were completed and now we have hot water.
 * It answers through opened intention to the smartphone "The water is ready"
-* Smartphone closes the intention
+* Smartphone closes the intention.
 * The first tea pot will find that intention is closed and cancels the task.

 The typical smart house system can have hundreds of that small devices.
 Every of it can generate own intentions.